 He treasures his experience as a Scout and is committed to the Boy Scout Oath and Law.
 He strongly believes in the values of Scouting and lives his life as an example of the attributes and goodness that the Scouting movement seeks to instill in the youth of each rising generation.

 Every day, Jeff does his duty to God, his country and to his community.
-Jeff has served as president of the Nevada State Board of Accountancy, chairman of the Opportunity Village Foundation, treasurer of the College of Southern Nevada Foundation, trustee/treasurer of the Engelstad Family Foundation, and is an active leader in his church.
+Jeff has served as president of the Nevada State Board of Accountancy, chairman of the Opportunity Village Foundation, treasurer of the College of Southern Nevada Foundation, Trustee and Chief Financial Officer of the Engelstad Foundation, and is an active leader in his church.

 Trustee, Investment Director

 Sean is a Nevada native serving as Investment Director for The Engelstad Foundation.
 He is the Partner of 1930 Capital, a local investment firm that sources, executes and manages private equity, real estate, and other investments.

 Over the past decade, Sean has played a key role in the success and development of the Engelstad Foundation.
 To gain a deeper understanding of Foundation’s cornerstone investments, Sean also served on-site at The Ralph, a 400,000 square foot arena in Grand Forks, North Dakota.
 The area is described by many as the “finest facility of its kind in the world.”

 Sean holds a B.S. in Finance from the University of Arizona, as well as a Master’s degree in Real Estate Development from the University of Southern California (USC).

 As a Trustee, Sean is committed to upholding The Engelstad Foundation's capacity to continue its work far into the future.

 Erin serves as the Engelstad Foundation’s Chief Granting Officer, assisting with the foundation’s grant proposal and management process.